 The golden retriever is one of the friendliest, most amiable dog breeds around, and one of the top choices for many American families as the favorite pet.
 This lovable breed is known for their agility and natural athleticism, making them great companions for both hunting and sports.

 Golden retrievers have exceptionally high intelligence, making them great working dogs as well.
 They can track, hunt, and sniff out drugs.
-Not only that, they are fantastic therapy and support dogs.
+Not only that, but they are also fantastic therapy and support dogs.
 These friendly pups have it all.
 They are loving, beautiful, smart, and extremely loyal.
 No wonder the golden retriever is so popular!

 Golden Retriever Highlights